changyeli/rc-clicr/README.md

 ## Note

-Part of the utility code in NNLM folder are from the original artical[link](http://github.com/clips/clicr).
+Part of the utility code in NNLM folder are from the original artical [link](http://github.com/clips/clicr).
 To make the code NNLM self-contained, they are also included here.